EventStore/documentation/docs/clients/grpc/README.md

 ### Connection string

 Each SDK has its own way to configure the client, but it's always possible to use the connection string.
-You can use [online configuration tool](https://configurator.eventstore.com) to generate the connection string for your EventStoreDB deployment.
+You can use the connection string generator above on this page to generate the connection string for your EventStoreDB deployment.
 The connection string generated with this tool should work with each official SDK of EventStoreDB.

-[comment]: <> (<ConnectionString></ConnectionString>)

 ### Creating a client